atapas/nextjs-email/README.md

 Learn how to send email with a server action from Next.js

 - The main branch of the repository teaches you how to use shadcn/ui component to build a subscription form and subscribers card.
+[Watch this video](https://youtu.be/raKAoh9mWzM) to learn.

 ## Getting Started